MicrosoftDocs/azure-dev-docs/java/spring-framework/configure-spring-boot-java-applicationinsights.md

 1. Click **IT & Management Tools**, and then click **Application Insights**.

-1. On the **New Application Insights Resource** page, specify the following information:
+1. On the **New Application Insights Resource** page, enter the following information:

   * Specify your **Subscription** and **Resource group**.
   * Enter the **Name** for your Application Insights resource.